cassiofreitas/cassiofreitas/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# Things I am learning to be a MarkDown :ninja:
+# Things I am learning to be a MarkDown

 ## MarkDown.